sdball/blammo/DESIGN.md

 Currently Blammo provides functions for either approach.
 If we have a product decision on how we should tail/filter log files then we may be able to delete a path of code.

 If we actually do want to provide both approaches then there is an opportunity to refactor the code paths in `Blammo.LogConsumer` which are largely duplicated at present.

+### User selection of files

+Currently Blammo allows the user to specify any arbitrary file and, if found in the log path, it will be returned.

+An alternative approach would be to have a well known list of allowed log files the user must select.
+Or possibly to only allow selecting \*.log files.

 ## Performance